fe-ateam/mean/doc/notes.md

     name: "What type of home do you want to live in?",
     type: "radiobutton",
     answers: [
-      // We can use the combination of ID to get the image URL { id: "housing_rent_1_in", name: "Rent 1-bedroom apartment in city centre", selected: true }, { id: "housing_rent_3_in", name: "Rent 3-bedroom apartment in city centre" }, { id: "housing_rent_1_out", name: "Rent 1-bedroom apartment outside of centre" },
+      // We can use ID to get the image URL
+      { id: "housing_rent_1_in", name: "Rent 1-bedroom apartment in city centre", selected: true },
+      { id: "housing_rent_3_in", name: "Rent 3-bedroom apartment in city centre" },
+      { id: "housing_rent_1_out", name: "Rent 1-bedroom apartment outside of centre" },